 Financial assistance is available to families who demonstrate authentic need.
 Families seeking financial assistance must apply using FACTS as an independent review agency.
 This is very similar to the process private high schools and universities use.
 The fee for processing the FACTS Grant and Aid Application is \$25, and assessed through FACTS.
-FACTS will determine the family's need, and the family will be asked to pay a portion of the cost of the education.
+FACTS, along with consultation from the school's finance committee, will determine the family's need and the family will be asked to pay a portion of the cost of the education.
 The grant allocations are also based on the available scholarship money.
 In order to be considered for next year's tuition, families should submit those materials as soon as possible.
 St. Ferdinand School is unable to provide any child with a full scholarship.

 If you receive a scholarship, you must still re-apply through FACTS Grant & Aid every year, even if the scholarship is "renewable."

 The FACTS application is available online.
 To apply please use (https://online.factsmgt.com/signin/424S1).